-I have been shooting wrong for the whole majority of this time; it took me just one trip with the well informed to tell me that.
+I have been shooting incorrectly for the majority of the time; it took me just one trip with the well-informed to tell me that.
 I should have known, I shouldn’t have shot from the hip, wasting film and time combined.
-Honestly, I have learnt my lesson, just hand me that last roll of black and white film and I’ll get your shot, the one that we both dream of on long hazy afternoons.
-The body laying silently, awaiting a brief exposure with your eyes focused on mine, the twin cradles of hips and shoulders turned towards me and only to me.
+Honestly, I have learnt my lesson, just hand me that last roll of black and white film and I’ll get your shot, the one that we both dream of on long hazy afternoons – the body laying silently, awaiting a brief exposure with your eyes focused on mine, the twin cradles of hips and shoulders turned towards me and only to me.
 As if in a dream the thin rivulets of your flesh cascade gently against the cold leather couch.

 On developing I can see the flames licking the border of the shot, the deep blacks and greys helping to create shadow against the brilliant white of immovability.
 The mistaken shot turns into something more, an image captured that I had not originally cared to note.